Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.

 Reservation tips

-- Practice practice practice!
-Availability for some popular campgrounds (Floe Lake, Magog Lake, Skyline Trail) disappear within minutes.
+• Practice practice practice!
+Availability for some popular campgrounds (Floe Lake, Magog Lake, Skyline Trail) disappears within minutes.
 You’ll need to be fast and know exactly what you’re doing to secure a reservation

-- Enlist a friend or family member if you can, to help improve your chances to secure spots
+• Enlist a friend or family member if you can, to help improve your chances of securing spots

 Resupply